yamt/jsonsink/README.md

 * `jsonsink (realloc)` extends the buffer using realloc() when it gets full.

-* `flatbuffers` is not fair to compare directly because it doesn't produce JSON.
+* `FlatBuffers` is not fair to compare directly because it doesn't produce JSON.
   I included it just as a base line.
   The serialized object contains the equivalent of the JSON ones.
   (See its [schema](./bench/test.fbs).)

-* `cjson` and `parson` are not fair to compare directly because they use DOM-based apis.
+* `cJSON` and `Parson` are not fair to compare directly because they use DOM-based apis.

 * `snprintf` is cheating a bit by using the apriori knowledge of the necessary buffer size and using a large enough static buffer.